web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 * permission-ed: `--validator-identity <keypair-wallet>` signature is needed.
-  One may then configure additional authority that permits future changes at the bond account with argument `--bond-authority`.
+  One may then configure additional authority that permits future changes at the bond account with argument `--bond-authority` (the bond authority can be set at this point to anything).
 * permission-less: anybody may create the bond account.
-For any future configuration change of bond account, or for withdrawal funds, the validator identity signature is needed.
+For any future configuration change of bond account, or for withdrawal funds, the validator identity signature is needed (the bond authority is set to identity of the validator at this point).

+On the bond account:

+* there can be only one bond for a vote account
+* every bond is attached to a vote account

 ```sh
 # permission-ed: bond account at mainnet